 Best Practices for Choosing the Right Business Phone

 The above questions can get you started on the journey, but there’s more to choosing the right system than just that.
-Here are a range of best practices for choosing the best business phone system:
+Here is a range of best practices for choosing the best business phone system:

 Have a Goal from the Outset

-Have a staff consultation and understand what they themselves feel is important.
+Have a staff consultation and understand what they feel is important.
 Could you make transferring calls easier?
 Would syncing your call logs and CRM together be useful?
 Consider polling clients and understanding how you can better satisfy them.
 Would they be better off if you made call routing more efficient?

-Consider how Your Business will Grow
+Consider how Your Business Will Grow

 Not only should you choose a good business phone to match your current needs, but also one that continues to meet the needs of your business as it grows.
 Consider how you want your business to grow and choose an option that meets these goals.